ByThePowerOfScience/DivineJourney2Addons/README.md

 ## Description
-Various Mixins and mod-tweaks for the purpose of supporting the Divine Journey 2 modpack.
-All APIs are documented [here](/docs/docs.md)
+Various Mixins and mod-tweaks supporting the Divine Journey 2 modpack.
+All APIs are documented [here](/docs/docs.md).

+I wrote this to be fully compatible with other modpacks as well, so please let me know if it doesn't work outside of Divine Journey 2!
+Eventually I'd like to make this a full library of bugfixes and APIs for 1.12.2, so any suggestions for mod changes would be very appreciated!

 ## Non-API Changes: